mvanholsteijn/docker-service-registrator-kong/README.md

 and the `upstream_url` are missing, it will set using the SERVICE\_NAME value.
 If the container exposes a single port, it is sufficient to have a `KONG_API` variable.

-The registrator has three commands: remove\_all, sync and daemon.
+The registrator has three commands: remove\-all, sync and daemon.

 ## Daemon mode
 When the registrator starts in daemon mode it will first do a full sync, to ensure that